mkdir -p /cgroup

 $ sudo su -

-# vi /etc/lxc/lxc-centos.conf
+# vi /etc/lxc/lxc-centos.conf and add below

 lxc.utsname = centos